 Throw events at your restaurant or bar to attract the Halloween-loving crowd—both before and on Halloween day.

-There are hundreds of restaurant events booked in 7shifts this month—from trivia, to special lunches, to full-blown parties.
+Restaurant operators have booked hundreds of restaurant events in 7shifts this month—from trivia, to special lunches, to full-blown parties.
 Here are a few Halloween and party event ideas for your restaurant this year.

 Ensure you communicate with your staff the proper attire for the party, and get ahead of the night by using hiring and Applicant Tracking software through 7shifts.

-Bring the Halloween-y crowd into your bar or restaurant with an October-themed trivia night!
-Trivia nights are a great date night or friend event that always attract a big crowd.
-Design a Halloween trivia night before Halloween to test your diners on their knowledge of scary movies, folklore, and Halloween history.
+Bring the Halloween crowd into your bar or restaurant with an October-themed trivia night!
+Trivia nights are great group events that attract a big crowd.
+Design a Halloween trivia night to test your diners on their knowledge of horror movies, folklore, and Halloween history.

 If you’re a family-friendly establishment, handing out candy or gift bags to trick or treaters is a must!
-You can attract a lot of foot traffic by having a “trick or treat” welcome sign in your window, and engaging with trick or treaters is a great way to make a positive impact on the community.
+You can attract a lot of foot traffic by having a “trick or treat” welcome sign in your window, especially in urban, walkable areas.

-Takeaway: Plan your Halloween events in advance and get the news out on social media (Instagram, Facebook, Twitter) right away to encourage guests to “save the date.”
-To ensure your properly staffed for the event, use restaurant scheduling software like 7shifts to save time and help you build a schedule that will meet your expected sales and diner needs.
+Takeaway: Plan your Halloween events in advance and get the news out on social media (Instagram, Tiktok, Facebook) to encourage guests to “save the date.”
+To ensure you're properly staffed for the event, use restaurant scheduling software like 7shifts to save time and help you build a schedule that will meet your expected sales and diner needs.

 Spooky Halloween Decoration Ideas for your Restaurant/Bar 🎃